Ayrow/eshop-training/README.md

 Quick shopping app with Navbar and login / register using MERN and redux TK

-ExpressJs with node for backend Mongodb for db, ReactJs for frontend, tailwindcss for styling, Testing with react-testing-library (jest)
+ExpressJs with node for backend Mongodb for db, ReactJs for frontend, tailwindcss for styling

 Navbar: